Incident Response Readiness Program

 The Readiness Program is different.

-It combines structured validation, planned improvement, and defined escalation into a single program designed to ensure your capability holds under real conditions—not assumptions.
+It combines continuous validation, planned improvement, and defined escalation into a single program designed to ensure your capability holds under real conditions—not assumptions.

 Relationship to Capability Validation